SignalK/SensESP/README.md

 SensESP is heavily inspired by [SigkSens](https://github.com/mxtommy/SigkSens) and prior work done by [@mxtommy](https://github.com/mxtommy).

-Class documentation for SensESP is [here](http://signalk.org/SensESP/annotated.html)
+Class documentation for SensESP is [here](http://signalk.org/SensESP/annotated.html).

+A Wiki page with more detailed information about using SensESP is [here](https://github.com/SignalK/SensESP/wiki).

 ## Getting Started